BRIMFIELD TOWNSHIP POLICE DEPARTMENT

 1287 TALLMADGE RD

 Updated: March 09, 2021

 The Brimfield Township Police Department is currently establishing a candidate list for the position of Part-Time Police Officer (up to 32 hours weekly).
 Growth planning for 2021 anticipates the addition of two (2) Full-Time Police Officers, and the selected candidate for this position will be eligible for consideration to transition to full-time status for one of those two positions.

 All candidates must take the Frontline National exam through National Testing Network.

-The department requires the candidate Work Attitudes Questionnaire (WAQ).
-You can access the questionnaire through your candidate account.
-NTN suggests completing the WAQ as soon as possible so there is not a delay in your process.
+The department requires the candidate Public Safety Self Assessments (PSSAs).
+You can access the assessments through your candidate account.
+NTN suggests completing the PSSAs as soon as possible so there is not a delay in your process.

 While your testing is completed through NTN, candidates must complete a Brimfield Township Police Department Employment Application and submit it along with all supporting documents to the police department to be considered for the additional phases of the hiring process.